skaya/angular-on-rails/README.md

 ```

-To use the Service in some Component, it should be imported there and passed into Component's constructor:
+To use a Service in some Component, it should be imported there and passed into Component's constructor:
 ``` ts
 //frontend/components/comp1/comp1.component.ts